 Once funding is approved, the student shall personally pay for dissertation expenses, keeping all original receipts.
-Once all expenses have been paid or the maximum amount of the grant has been reached, the student completes and signs an expense report and files it including original receipts with the assistant to the Dean of the School of PCFT, Ms. Joy Lobatos, who will request a check for approved expenses.
+Once all expenses have been paid or the maximum amount of the grant has been reached, the student completes and signs an expense report and files it including original receipts with the assistant to the Doctoral Programs Office Coordinator, Ms. Elisabeth Clements, who will request a check for approved expenses.